 - Blanket Fabrics, Fleece

-Sewing Your Own - You won't even need a pattern to make a Christmas tree skirt, but you may want to look for inspiration and ideas for decorating in hoiday stores, catalogs, or on the internet.
+You won't even need a pattern to make a Christmas tree skirt, but you may want to look for inspiration and ideas for decorating in holiday stores, catalogs, or on the internet.
 Just be sure that you make your tree skirt large enough to comfortably cover your tree stand.